rsdoiel/antenna/archives/2025/motorcycles_2025.20.md

 ---

-## If You Love Public Lands, Call Your Senators and Representatives Right Now
+## Update: If You Love Public Lands, Call Your Senators and Representatives Right Now

 date: 2025-05-20, from: Ride Apart, Electric Motorcycle News